 Bet you weren’t banking on your HELOC (home equity line of credit) being payable in full when you looked for a new mortgage lender, or reopened your mortgage to change the terms.

-Axess Law discharges HELOCs against mortgages you refinance, freeing you from revolving, recurring interest-only debt.
+Axess Law discharges a HELOC against mortgages you refinance, freeing you from revolving, recurring interest-only debt.
 We finalize second mortgages you opt to take out instead of credit lines.

 Your bank or credit union probably encouraged you to get a HELOC when you took out your mortgage.

-HELOCs let you use the equity in your home for unexpected purchases, like a new water heater, or splurges on anything you like.
+A HELOC lets you use the equity in your home for unexpected purchases, like a new water heater, or splurges on anything your lender allows.
 The bank wins by placing a collateral charge (secured by your home) on your mortgage.
 You can take cash whenever you want it, while paying continuous interest on your growing debt.

 You may qualify if you: